JaMo42/system_monitor/README.md

 - `theme`
     - `theme` (string) name of builtin theme to use as a base, the other fields in this section override colors in that theme, see `THEME.md`.

+- `layouts`
+    The keys in the section are names that map to the layout in their value.
+    The values may also be the names of other named layouts so aliases can be created.
+    See [Named Layouts](#named-layouts) for more info and an example.

 Boolean values can be given as `true`, `yes`, or `1` for true and `false`, `no`, or `0` for false.